Slamy/Wiki_MiSTer/Configuration-Files.md

 `vsync_adjust=0` Default.
 Buffered 60hz HDMI video output, compatible with most HDMI devices.

 `vsync_adjust=1` Adjust output HDMI Vsync to match original Vsync.
-Lower latency than 0, but less compatible.
+Lower latency than mode 0, but less compatible.

 `vsync_adjust=2` Low-latency mode, using the system's native pixel clock.
-This mode has the lowest latency, but it is the least-compatible mode.
+This mode has the lowest latency, but it's the least-compatible.

 ### ypbpr
 Use YPbPr signal on VGA output.